mulesoft-consulting/rtf-persistence-gateway/README.md

 `TL;DR`
 - Quickly deploy PostgreSQL to back RTF Persistent Object Store at the `best cost`
-- Works for both RTF appliance model and BYO k8s
+- Works for both RTF appliance and BYO k8s (AKA BYOK)
-- For testing ONLY, not recommended for production
+- For testing purpose ONLY, production use cases require thorough considerations

 `k8s` manifests to create `pv`, `pvc`, `cm`, `deployment` and `svc` to support a single instance PostgreSQL database workload to back RTF Persistence Gateway (Persistent Object Store).